Friday, December 15, 2023

 Step 7.
 Use your VHF radio to coordinate with other vessels.
 Advise where you are--in fog--and where you are going.
 Do this first on channel 16.
 You may then arrange to speak with another vessel on a different channel, like 13.
 Ships in the Savannah River moniter 16 and 13.
 Here is but one example of an advisory call.
 Yours may differ.
 Try and be "accurate, bold, and concise."

 "All vessels in the vicinity of Savannah and Daufuskie Island, South Carolina .
 This is Island Shuttle number 1.
 There is fog in the area.
-We are proceeding from Savannanah Boathouse to Daufuskie County Dock via Bull River, St Augustine Creek, Elba Cut, crossing the Savannah River, Field's Cut, Wright River, Wall's Cut and New River.
+We are proceeding from Savannah Boathouse to Daufuskie County Dock via Bull River, St Augustine Creek, Elba Cut, crossing the Savannah River, Field's Cut, Wright River, Wall's Cut and New River.
 Any concerned traffic please advise your position and intentions."

 We have made that call before and had a ship pilot on a giant ship tell us that he was in the river outbound and would be crossing the ICW in 15 minutes.
 Good intel.